jina-ai/finetuner/docs/notebooks/image_to_image_arcface.md

 Using image queries to search for visually similar images is a very popular use case.
 However, pre-trained models do not deliver the best results.
 Models are trained on general data that lack knowledge related to your specific task.
 Here's where Finetuner comes in!
 It enables you to easily add task-specific knowledge to a model.

-Where our [previous guide](https://finetuner.jina.ai/notebooks/image_to_image/) showed off finetuning with `TripletMarginLoss`, this guide will perform finetuning on a dataset with fewer classes, and more documents per class.
+Where [another guide](https://finetuner.jina.ai/notebooks/image_to_image/) showed off fine-tuning with `TripletMarginLoss`, this guide will perform fine-tuning on a dataset with fewer classes, more documents per class and with training data that contains examples from every class in the evaluation data.
 To improve our performance in this case, we will use `ArcFaceLoss` as our loss function this time.

 *Note, please switch to a GPU/TPU Runtime or this will be extremely slow!*